hashtag-squirrel/my-little-snek/README.md

 ### Potential for Refactoring

-There are a couple of things that could definitely be improved in the code and I want to mention them here.
-These improvements would not influnece the gameplay, but only how readable and "clean" the code is.
+There are a couple of things that could be improved in the code and I want to mention them here.
+These improvements would not influence the gameplay, but only how readable and "clean" the code is.

 - Game Output File

-    A next step to specifically improve readability would be to create a file that collects all game output (all print statement content).
+    The next step to specifically improve readability would be to create a file that collects all game output (all print statement content).
     This way, the game code itself would look cleaner instead of being interrupted by long strings and would be easier to follow.
 It would also be easier to adjust output text in a centralized place instead of having to go through every file separately.

     Additionally, this could lay the groundwork to change the output format easily if one would want to run the game in a different medium, e.g. as a browser game or with a graphical interface.

 - Balancing File

-    In its current state, all balancing is hardcoded in the Pet class and Game class.
-Examples for this would be the intervals of the ticks, the maximum property (5), the stages at which the pet "grows" or the chance for the properties to increase.
+    In its current state, all balancing is hard coded in the Pet class and Game class.
+Examples of this would be the intervals of the ticks, the maximum property (5), the stages at which the pet "grows" or the chance for the properties to increase.
-    All these could be saved into variables into its own file.
-One could either have them in a Python file, or if one worked with non-developers like Game Designers or similar, this could be stored in a spreadsheet instead so it is easily adjustable for anyone working on the project.
+    All these could be saved into variables in a separate file.
+One could either have them in a Python file or if one worked with non-developers like Game Designers or similar, this could be stored in a spreadsheet instead so it is easily adjustable for anyone working on the project.

 These are just some of the things coming to mind, I am sure there is even more potential to improve the code.